bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 [<a name="kyle-coughlin-site">9</a>] Coughlin, Kyle. ["Kyle Coughlin - Musician, Composer, Author, Educator"][kyle-coughlin-site].
 Copyright 2008-2015.
 Accessed 21 January 2018.

-[<a name="the-passionate-programmer">X</a>] Introduction from The Passionate Programmer: Creating a Remarkable Career in Software Development by Chad Fowler

-[<a name="caldwell-hello-world">X</a>] Caldwell, Nick.
+[<a name="caldwell-hello-world">11</a>] Caldwell, Nick.
 "From [“Hello World” to VP Eng: My Career Journey, Part 1"][caldwell-hello-world] Blog.
 The Compiler.
 10 April 2017.
 Web.
 14 January 2018.

-[<a name="jackie-mclean-on-mars">X</a>] [Jackie McLean on Mars][jackie-mclean-on-mars].
-Directed by Kenneth Levis.
-Performance by Jackie Mclean.
-1980.
-Vimeo.
-Segment 7:34 - 8:27.

-[<a name="caldwell-origins">X</a>] Caldwell, Nick. [“Nick Caldwell, VP Engineering at Reddit.”][caldwell-origins] Interview by Unknown.
+[<a name="caldwell-origins">11</a>] Caldwell, Nick. [“Nick Caldwell, VP Engineering at Reddit.”][caldwell-origins] Interview by Unknown.
 Our Origins.
 23 June 2017.
 Accessed 17 January 2018.

-[<a name="caldwell-career-journey">X</a>] Caldwell, Nick. ["From “Hello World” to VP Eng My Career Journey, Part 1"][caldwell-career-journey] Blog.
+[<a name="caldwell-career-journey">12</a>] Caldwell, Nick. ["From “Hello World” to VP Eng My Career Journey, Part 1"][caldwell-career-journey] Blog.
 The Compiler.
 10 April 2017.
 Web.
 18 January 2018

+[<a name="the-passionate-programmer">13</a>] Introduction from The Passionate Programmer: Creating a Remarkable Career in Software Development by Chad Fowler

+[<a name="jackie-mclean-on-mars">14</a>] [Jackie McLean on Mars][jackie-mclean-on-mars].
+Directed by Kenneth Levis.
+Performance by Jackie Mclean.
+1980.
+Vimeo.
+Segment 7:34 - 8:27.